 7. Plan Your T(minus) Timeline

-The timeline should include every aspect of the migration pre-amble, scheduling and deployment, and be documented in a format that should enable you to identify which tasks can be automated further down the line.
-The clearer that you can define your schedule of activities, the greater your chance of running a successful end to end migration process.
+The timeline should include every aspect of the migration preamble, scheduling, and deployment, and be documented in a format that should enable you to identify which tasks can be automated further down the line.
+The clearer your definition of scheduled activities is, the greater your chance of running a successful end to end migration process.

 8. Plan Your Scheduling Methodology